-A consistent icon set is one whose icons are designed following the same strict rules.
-Before you start drawing icons for a set, create a list of rules that all icons in the set must follow.
-You need to decide the rules for the line width, colors, corner shapes, spacing etc. and closely follow these for all icons.
-For example, if you set a rule for the line width to be 1.5 and the colour to be #E51919, then all the icons in the set must have the line width of 1.5 and have the color #E51919.
+A consistent icon set is one whose items are designed following the same strict rules.
+Before you start drawing icons or illustrations for a set, create a list of rules that all items in the set must follow.
+You need to decide the rules for the line width, colors, corner shapes, spacing etc. and closely follow these for all items.
+For example, if you set a rule for the line width to be 1.5 and the colour to be #E51919, then all the items in the set must have the line width of 1.5 and have the color #E51919.

 For an in-depth tutorial on creating consistent icon sets, check out our blogpost Better Icon Design in 6 Easy Steps.

-Keeping a consistent style across icons in an icon set is critical for the value of the set as a whole.
-When the style is inconsistent, it becomes difficult for the users to use the icons together and create a great looking design.
+Keeping a consistent style across items in a set is critical for the value of the set as a whole.
+When the style is inconsistent, it becomes difficult for the users to use the graphics together and create a great-looking, uniform design.
 Keep a close eye on line widths, gradients, gloss, textures, labels etc. The critical areas to get right are:

-Stroke width is important to be kept consistent, to achieve a professional look of your icons.
-You should be careful about using too thin lines since many users will use your icons in small sizes e.g. in a mobile app.
+Stroke width is important to be kept consistent, to achieve a professional look of your icons or illustrations.
+You should be careful about using too thin lines since many users will use your artwork in small sizes e.g. in a mobile app.
 Thin lines will disappear when scaled down.
-Pick line-widths that are visible even when the icon is scaled down.
+Pick line-widths that are visible even when the icon or illustration is scaled down or up.

 In the above example the stroke/line weight is inconsistent.
 Some icons have thin lines, while others have thick lines and there's no pattern followed.
 All the icons should use the same line weight or have consistent line weight through the set in cases where you decide to use two line weights.